cmu-mars/cmu-robotics/cp2/ta/README.md

 repair system can run with 3--4X the number of logical threads since those threads spend most of their time sleeping, but as that is not universally true, we don't recommend doing that.)

+As a quick reference, below is the optimal `--threads` setting for each of the `c5` and `c5d` instance type sizes that are appropriate for CP2.

+* *9xlarge:* 36
+* *18xlarge:* 72

+### Disk Requirements

+It is essential that CP2 runs in an environment where the disk provides a fixed number of IOPS (i.e., it should run on an `io2` IOS-provisioned disk).
+Bursty, credit-based disks (i.e., `gp2`, the default disk selection on AWS) should not be used as they often lead to unrepresentative results and, in some cases, cause Docker to hang.
+As an alternative to using a separate EBS-backed disk, one can use a compute instance with its own dedicated SSD (e.g., `c5d.9xlarge` or `c5d.18xlarge`).

 ### Memory Limits